-Differentiating wedding services from those of competitors by using distinctive wedding styles and services is becoming increasingly difficult.
+Differentiating wedding services from those of competitors is becoming increasingly difficult.
 During the fiscal year, we took many actions in line with the IKK Group’s philosophy of “touching our customers’ hearts.”
 There were internal and external employee training activities to give our people the personal strengths and customer interaction skills needed to provide personalized wedding services.
 In addition, we used our own sales support system to analyze operating data and used many initiatives at wedding facilities to attract more customers.

 To capture a larger share of Japan’s wedding market, we are working on building an infrastructure capable of quickly meeting the increasingly diverse needs and expectations of customers and using an introduction system for maintaining a cycle in which we receive new customer referrals from current customers.
 All these actions are aimed at sales and earnings growth.

-Sales increased 16.6% from one year earlier to 322 million yen and there was operating profit of 20 million yen compared with a 10 million yen loss one year earlier.
+Sales increased 6.2% from one year earlier to 500 million yen and operating profit increased 9.4% to 33 million yen.